Ki-Jana Hoever: Loan to PSV

 On 23 June 2022, Hoever joined PSV on a season-long loan.

 Loan to Stoke City

 On 27 January 2023, Hoever joined Championship club Stoke City on loan until the end of the season.
-On 10 March 2023 he scored his first goals for the club, netting twice in a 3-2 home victory over Blackburn Rovers.
+On 10 March 2023 he scored his first goals for the club, netting twice in a 3–2 home victory over Blackburn Rovers.
+Hoever made 17 appearances, scoring four goals from full back, becoming a popular player among the supporters during his short time at the club.
+Hoever returned to Stoke on loan for the 2023–24 season.
+He scored on the opening day of the season in a 4–1 win against Rotherham United.
+Stoke were involved in a relegation fight throughout the campaign with Hoever making some mistakes leading to opposition goals.
+Stoke's and Hoever's form picked up towards the end of the season and they secured their Championship status in the penultimate game against Southampton.

+Loan to Auxerre

+On 21 August 2024, Hoever joined newly-promoted Ligue 1 club Auxerre on a season-long loan deal.

 International career

 Born in the Netherlands, Hoever is of Surinamese descent.
 Hoever is a Netherlands U17 international, scoring three goals in his first five games.
 He participated in the U17 European Championships in Ireland in 2019, a tournament which the Netherlands won.
 Hoever started as the Netherlands beat Italy in the final with a scoreline of 4–2, a game which saw Hoever hit the post from a free-kick, which provided the assist for the Dutch's second goal.